Purchasing Spinning Fleeces

 When we post the current years raw spinning fleeces, we'll send an email to those on our mailing list.
 If you would like to receive this notice email us.
 Email

-Bluefaced Leicester Fleece and Border Leicester Fleece 2013 spring shearing - sorted, skirted, and the best offered for handspinning and crafts.
+Bluefaced Leicester Fleece, Border Leicester Fleece, Icelandic, Mule, and Finn 2014 spring shearing - sorted, skirted, and the best offered for handspinning and crafts.
 The fleeces are sold whole.
 Please Email your raw fleece choices.
 We'll package them for the least expensive shipping possible and invoice your order plus postage through Paypal for your convenience in choice of payment.

 Our Blueface Leicester (BFL) fleeces run between 2 and 5 lbs skirted.
 The micron count varies between 20 and 30.
 Some of the lamb fleeces may be finer.
-The 2013 fleeces are a bit lower weight this year due to late shearing requiring more skirting.
+The 2014 fleeces are in good shape and VM is minimal this year.
 BFL sells out quickly, so send us an alternate choice in case your first choice is already sold.

 Our BFL fleece varies some from sheep to sheep.
 Colored fleeces range from black to silver with brown or caramel tips and the color mix will vary from fleece to fleece.
 The color you see on your computer screen may not be exactly the same as the fleece.
 If you have questions email us.